A topic from the subject of Introduction to Chemistry in Chemistry.

 Introduction

 Organic chemistry is the study of carbon compounds.
 Carbon is a unique element that can form covalent bonds with itself and with other elements, giving rise to an enormous variety of molecules.
-Organic compounds are found in all living things, and they play a vital role in many biological processes.
+Organic compounds are found in all living things and play a vital role in many biological processes.

 Basic Concepts